-Planning a Route 66 road trip through Oklahoma?
+Planning a Route 66 road trip through the Sooner State?
 While cruising through northeastern Oklahoma, discover all the best things to do in Tulsa.
 The top tourist attractions in Oklahoma’s second-biggest city showcase rich and diverse culture, state-of-the-art museums, and incredible parks to explore with your family.

 Let your little one’s imagination run wild at the Discovery Lab science museum.
 Then, take them on a wildlife expedition at the Tulsa Zoo.
 Check out the artifacts and artwork at the Philbrook Museum, and fly to the Tulsa Air & Space Museum to get in the pilot’s seat.

 Need a hand narrowing down what to do in Tulsa?
 Use this as your guide to the best places to visit in Tulsa, Oklahoma!